 A. Armed conflicts and post-conflict situations

-47. (…) Due process should be guaranteed to secondary occupants; if their eviction is necessary, it should be implemented with genuine consultation and States should, if necessary, provide them with alternative accommodation and social services to guarantee them an adequate standard of living.“
+47. (…) Due process should be guaranteed to secondary occupants; if their eviction is necessary, it should be implemented with genuine consultation and States should, if necessary, provide them with alternative and sustainable accommodation and social services to guarantee them an adequate standard of living.“

 Comment: Compare wording OHCHR Fact Sheet No. 25 on Forced Evictions: FS25.Rev.1.pdf (ohchr.org)